 Lucy Rosenstein did her MA in Indology at Sofia University (Bulgaria) and came to SOAS to further her knowledge of Hindi in 1991 by doing an MA and a PhD in Hindi.

 While her early research focused on issues of comparative linguistics and textual criticism, her later work moved away from classical philology and embraced literary studies.
-She did her PhD on Braj Bhasha verse but since 1997 she has been working on contemporary Hindi poetry.
-This shift in interest is reflected in the books she has published so far: Swami Haridas and the Haridasi sampradaya: A study of early Braj Bhasha verse (Egbert Forsten 1997) and Nayi Kavita 'New Poetry' in Hindi: An Anthology (Permanent Black 2003).
+She did her PhD on Braj Bhasha verse, followed by work on contemporary Hindi poetry.
+Her publications include numerous articles and two books: Swami Haridas and the Haridasi sampradaya: A study of early Braj Bhasha verse (Egbert Forsten 1997) and Nayi Kavita 'New Poetry' in Hindi: An Anthology (Permanent Black 2003).